All Episodes

 Wait a second.

-He there are no ties.
+There are no ties.

-And maybe from the United States of America as well, just like we need to apologize to all other Muslim nations and ask for their forgiveness.
+Bin Laden is owed an apology and maybe from the United States of America as well, just like we need to apologize to all other Muslim nations and ask for their forgiveness.

-How are we ever going to become friends with these people if we continue to do things like the Uncle Benny?
+How are we ever going to become friends with these people if we continue to do things like Uncle Benny?

 This country should apologize.